 - Fire safety devices such as smoke detectors and sprinklers are properly installed and maintained.

-- The relevant fire extinguishers are in their correct locations and employees have been trained in their use.
+- Relevant fire extinguishers are in their correct locations and employees are trained in their use.

 - The efficacy of the organisation’s fire safety plan and evacuation procedure.